lhlleonardo/Redux-Rocketshoes/README.md

 # Go into the repository:
 $ cd Redux-Rocketshoes

-# Install dependencies
+# Install dependencies:
 $ yarn

-# Run the app
+# Run the app:
 $ yarn start

 # Run the API: